Rift7/EasyDHCP/README.md

 ```
 5. Follow the interactive prompts to set up your DHCP server with a smile! 😃

+## 📅 TODO:

+- ✅ ~~Calculate IP subnet address and CIDR.~~
+- 🔳 Set default IP ranges to choose from.
+- 🔳 Add function to make reservations.
+- 🔳 Add function to reconfigure prevoius setup.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Rift7/EasyDHCP/blob/main/LICENSE) file for details.